icevin/svg-pdf/README.md

 ```
 (usage will now be svgpdf instead of ./svgpdf.py)

-or add the directory containing svgpdf
+or add the directory containing svgpdf to your PATH
 ```
 export PATH=$PATH:$(pwd)
 ```